 For applicants with a degree from the USA, the minimum GPA sought is 3.8 out of 4.0.

-Applicants are also expected to have completed a research master’s degree in a relevant subject, which includes methods training appropriate to the research they propose to conduct.
-Applicants should have a mark of at least 70 per cent or an equivalent level of distinction for both the thesis and overall degree in their master's qualification.
-The master’s course must be completed and a final transcript available prior to the start of the DPhil.
+Applicants must also have completed a master's degree in a relevant subject with training in research methods and design or be able to demonstrate significant knowledge and experience of research methods appropriate to their intended area of doctoral study.
+Applicants should have a mark of at least 70% (UK grading system) or an equivalent level of distinction for both the thesis and overall degree in their master's qualification.
+The master's course must be completed and a final transcript available prior to the start of the DPhil.